datumorphism/datumorphism.github.io/_wiki/statistical-estimation/confidence-interval.md

-Confidence level is a **weird measurement of our statistical confidence**.
+The confidence level is a **weird measurement of our statistical confidence**.

 Imagine we are drawing 100 samples from the population and calculate the range $[\bar X - z_{\alpha/2} \sigma_{\bar x}, \bar X + z_{\alpha/2} \sigma_{\bar x} ]$.
 We would have 100 different ranges.
 How many of them would actually contain the true mean?
 The answer is probably around $(1-\alpha)$ fraction of all the 100 calculations.
 When we have a huge amount of samples, this probability becomes quite faithful.